Wednesday, September 18, 2013

 They could have done this a long time ago, but they just tried to ignore and forget that they violated human rights, even though it was pointed out to them repeatedly.

-Monika: What are the current issues on the transgender agenda in Sweden?
+Monika: What are some of the key issues currently facing the transgender community in Sweden?
+What topics are at the forefront of the agenda?

 Lisa: There are several issues that are still dealt with, a few new and a few that are ongoing.
 Damages to those that have been sterilized are one of them.
 Others are gender recognition and surgery for those under 18 years, several issues regarding parenthood and being transgender, changes in the care and treatment for those that seek it, and so on.